Lori has been writing fiction since she first caught the writing bug at age nine.

 From Chapter 9

-We last hear of Gita in Chapter 9, she and Aunt Ula journey to Krakow and meet Sasha Mazur, private detective.
+In chapter 9, Gita and Aunt Ula journey to Krakow and meet Sasha Mazur, private detective.
 Gita is overjoyed and overwhelmed to discover Sasha Mazur is her Sasha from childhood.

 Finally, Sasha held out his arm for her.
 "Let's do this."
 She took his arm and they were off.